krusand/MLProject-FashionMNIST/README.md

-# Welcome to the GitHub for our Machine Learning project!
+# Welcome to our Machine Learning project!
 This repository contains the source code used for the project.

-The scope of the project is classification of clothing images from the FashionMNIST dataset.
+The scope of the project is classification of clothing images from a subset of the FashionMNIST dataset.

 Dimensionality reduction methods used:
 - Principal Component Analysis (PCA)